modalsoul0226/csc369_review/README.md

 4. **Checkpoint metadata**.
 Write the contents of the metadata update to their final locations within the file system.
 5. Free.

-Recovery Summary:
+Recovery Summary: </br>
-- If write data fails, as if nothing happened.
-- If write metadata fails, same.
+If a crash happens before journal commit, the journal entry simply won't appear in the final log.
+If a crash happens between the commit step and the free step, replay the journal entry (i.e. try to checkpoint metadata again).

 ---
 **Summary: Journaling**</br>